-Office-using businesses are of interest as they fuel upper floor occupancy and generate employee spending.
-The market for office space in Boston is, however, highly competitive, with a wealth of newly-built facilities offering amenities which are difficult to build or renovate at the rents that can be achieved in Nubian Square (see the real estate analysis that follows).
+Office using businesses are of interest as they fuel upper-floor occupancy and generate employee spending.
+The market for office space in Boston is, however, highly competitive, with a wealth of newly-built facilities offering amenities which are difficult to build or renovate at the rents that can be achieved in Nubian Square.

-For purposes of this analysis, these businesses are defined as NAICS codes 51 through 56: Information, Finance and Insurance, Real Estate and Rental and Leasing, Professional and Technical Services, Management of Companies and Enterprises, and Administrative and Support.

-In number of establishments, Nubian Square is below the comparison areas' average.
+For purposes of this analysis, these businesses are defined as NAICS codes 51 through 56: information; finance and insurance; real estate and rental and leasing; professional and technical services; management of companies and enterprise; and administrative.
+As shown in Figure E.34, in number of office using establishments, Nubian Square is below the comparison areas' average.

-Figure E.34: Number of Office Using Establishments (2019)

-In employment, however, Nubian Square with its concentration of large public and nonprofit establishments, exceeds the average and is second only to Egleston Square.
+In employment, however, Nubian Square, with its concentration of large public and nonprofit establishments, exceeds the average and is second only to Egleston Square.
+See figure E.35.